ParkCare Patch - Urambi Hills ParkCare Group

 We are looking for volunteers to assist the Urambi Hills ParkCare Group!

 Join a really lovely group of volunteers as they carry out erosion control, weeding, tree planting and erosion work.
-First time volunteers are welcome to attend and you're welcome to bring the kids too!
+First time volunteers are welcome to attend but please book via the Urambi Hills Facebook site or by letting Louise know.

 Please bring gloves, covered shoes, a hat and water.